What is a clinical trial?

 - Clinical trials are only carried out once a treatment has been proved successful in the laboratory using cell or tissue culture systems or in model organisms (Stage 3 of drug development).

-- Carefully regulated clinical trials are currently the most effective way to establish which new treatments are beneficial for human health.
+- As part of the whole drug development process, carefully regulated clinical trials are currently the most effective way to establish which new treatments are beneficial for human health.

 How does a clinical trial work?

-- Participants in clinical trials are generally divided into two or more groups.
+- Clinical trials specifically involve human volunteers.
+Participants in clinical trials are generally divided into two or more groups.

-- This is a double-blinded experiment and ensures that neither patients nor investigators are biasing the outcome of the clinical trial by their prior expectations.
+- This is called a ‘double-blinded experiment’ and ensures that neither the patients nor investigators are biasing the outcome of the clinical trial by their prior expectations.

 - Randomisation also helps to minimise the differences between the groups by equally distributing people with particular characteristics.